Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Summary

-Exploiting acceleration opportunities for sparse and irregular tensor computations is relatively hard for execution on CPUs and GPUs \cite{zhang2016cambricon, zhou2018cambricon, qin2020sigma}.
-In fact, the performance of ML models can even degrade, as compared to the execution of dense data.
-For example, for executing AlexNet layers (non-structurally sparsified by L1-norm), Wen et al. \cite{wen2016learning} analyzed speedup on different GPU platforms.
-They executed dense (unpruned) tensors with cuBLAS and processed the sparse matrices (of sparsified layers) in compressed sparse row format with cuSPARSE.
-Their experiments showed that achieved speedups were either limited (less than 1.4$\times$) or even slowdowns for very high sparsity.
-This is because unstructured sparsity yields poor data locality for scattered NZ values.
-Moreover, it is challenging to skip ineffectual computations associated with zeros in tensors and to equally distribute work among multiple threads or compute units of processor cores.
-Zhang et al. \cite{zhang2016cambricon} analyzed the performance benefits of executing the sparse models (LeNet \cite{lecun1998gradient}, AlexNet \cite{krizhevsky2012imagenet}, and VGG-16 \cite{simonyan2014very}) on CPU and GPU platforms.
-They executed dense (unpruned) models on CPU and GPU platforms with Caffe \cite{jia2014caffe} and sparse (pruned) models with sparse BLAS and cuSPARSE.
-They reported that even with the cuSPARSE library, GPU processed a sparse AlexNet (6.99 million weights) 1.78$\times$ faster than unpruned AlexNet (59.48 million weights).
-The geomean speedup for these three models, when compared with the average sparsity of 90.94\%, was only 23.34\% for GPU and about 110\% more execution time on CPU.
-Furthermore, they analyzed the impact of varying sparsity levels on execution time, for executing CONV and FC layers on CPU, GPU, and Cambricon-X \cite{zhang2016cambricon} platforms.
-Their sensitivity analysis showed that for low sparsity (less than 30\% zeros), both the CPU and GPU platforms did not benefit from sparse models due to non-trivial costs of sparse data processing.
-For example, for executing FC layer with 15\% sparsity on the CPU and GPU, they reported slowdowns by a factor of 6.67$\times$ and 1.45$\times$, respectively, as compared to the execution time of the dense (unpruned) layer.
-Execution of FC layer is usually memory-bounded and therefore, for both CPU and GPU, the performance improved more drastically with increase in sparsity than that for the convolution layer.
-In their evaluations, while CPU and GPU showed marginal acceleration benefits only at moderate or high sparsity, Cambricon-X achieved performance gains for the tensor sparsity of 5\% or higher, due to its design tailored for sparse tensor computations.
-For higher sparsity levels of tensors (e.g., 99\%), Cambricon-X accelerator achieved very high speedups (e.g., 15.5$\times$ for convolution and 48.5$\times$ for FC layer), as compared to executing dense tensors.
-Equipped with special support, hardware accelerators can effectively capitalize acceleration gains by efficiently processing sparse and irregular tensor computations.
+[Hardware Accelerators Can \\ Exploit Sparsity Better] Exploiting acceleration opportunities due to sparsity (especially unstructured) is relatively hard for execution on CPUs and GPUs \cite{zhang2016cambricon, zhou2018cambricon, qin2020sigma}.
+The performance of ML models can even degrade, as compared to the execution with dense data (e.g., for a GEMM, when unstructured $W$-sparsity is below 70\% \cite{gale2020sparse}).
+For executing AlexNet layers on GPUs, \cite{wen2016learning} analyzed speedup for processing CSR-encoded matrices with cuSPARSE and dense matrices with cuBLAS.
+Their experiments showed obtaining \emph{limited} speedups (below 1.4$\times$) or even slowdowns for high sparsity.
+This is because unstructured sparsity may yield poor data locality for scattered effectual NZs.
+Plus, it is challenging to skip ineffectual computations and equally distribute the work among multiple threads or computational units of processor cores.
+Zhang et al. \cite{zhang2016cambricon} analyzed performance benefits of executing sparse models (LeNet, AlexNet, and VGG-16) on CPU (with sparse BLAS) and GPU (with cuSPARSE) platforms, as compared to processing dense models (with Caffe \cite{jia2014caffe}).
+For average sparsity of 90.94\%, they reported geomean speedup of only 23.34\% for GPU and 110\% more time on CPU.
+In their sparsity-sensitivity analysis, CPU and GPU showed marginal speedup only at moderate or high sparsity due to non-trivial costs of sparse data processing.
+But, for Cambricon-X \cite{zhang2016cambricon}, performance gains were reported for 5\% or more sparsity due to its design tailored for sparse tensor computations.
+For hyper sparsity, it achieved high speedups (e.g., 15.5$\times$ for CONV and 48.5$\times$ for FC layer), as compared to executing dense tensors \cite{zhang2016cambricon}.
+Thus, with special support for sparse and irregular tensor computations, hardware accelerators can achieve notable speedups and efficiency.